jlmoya/lowdisc/readme.txt

  * The Sobol sequence,
  * The Faure sequence,
  * The Reverse Halton sequence of Vandewoestyne and Cools,
- * The Niederreiter base 2 and arbitrary base sequence.
+ * The Niederreiter arbitrary base sequence.

-This component currently provides the following sequences:
- * "slow" sequences based on macros : Halton, Sobol, Faure, Reverse Halton, Niederreiter base 2,
- * "fast" sequences based on C source code : Halton, Sobol, Faure, Reverse Halton, Niederreiter in arbitrary base.

 See the overview in the help provided with this toolbox.

 Features